meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 - Data Profile (with 100% sampling!) can help you find `null` columns.
 - [EXCEPT](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#select_except) is useful when you want to discard a few columns when selecting all columns from a table.

-## Challenge 3: DBT for automation
+## Challenge 3: *dbt* for automation

 ### Introduction

 Although we've only dealt with 3 tables so far, our data model has many more tables, and we have to perform multiple SQL operations to process the data.
 Doing this manually is error-prone and labor intensive.
 Wouldn't it be great if we could automate this by developing and operationalizing scalable data transformation pipelines in BigQuery using SQL?
-Enter *DBT* 🙂
+Enter *dbt* 🙂

 ### Description

-In order to connect from DBT to BigQuery we're going to use a service account.
-Navigate to Service Accounts page and find the `BQ DWH DBT Service Account`.
+In order to connect from *dbt* to BigQuery we're going to use a service account.
+Navigate to Service Accounts page and find the `BQ DWH dbt Service Account`.
 Create a new JSON key for this service account and download it.

 > [!NOTE]
 > It's **NOT** recommended to use service account key files in production.
 Workload Identity Federation is the preferred option, but for the sake of simplicity we'll stick to key files for this workshop.

-Log in to the [Cloud DBT Console](https://emea.dbt.com) using the DBT credentials provided to you.
+Log in to the [dbt Cloud console](https://emea.dbt.com) using the *dbt* credentials provided to you.
 Select the project `gHacks` and create a new *Environment*.
 Call the *Environment* `gHacks-playground` and set its type to `Development`.
 Configure a new *Connection* of type `BigQuery`, use the service account key file that you've created.
 Make sure to set the *Location* to the same region in which you have created your datasets in the previous challenges.

 > [!NOTE]
 > The Connection configuration opens in a new tab, after you've completed the configuration, you can close that tab and the new connection should be in the drop down for your environment.